What We Do And How We Do It

 Through transparency, trust and integrity, CIMA will be an advocacy leader, representing the national-interests of the Canadian owned independent music industry, while providing targeted services for the economic benefit of its membership.

 CIMA is the not-for-profit national trade association representing the English-language, Canadian-owned sector of the music industry.
 CIMA's membership consists of Canadian-owned companies and representatives of Canadian-owned companies involved in every aspect of the music, sound recording and music-related industries.
-They are exclusively small businesses which include: record producers, record labels, recording studios, managers, agents, licensors, music video producers and directors, creative content owners, artists and others professionally involved in the sound recording and music video industries.
+They are exclusively small businesses which include: record producers, record labels, music publishers, managers, agents, creative content owners, artists, songwriters, licensors, distributors, music video producers and directors, recording studios, and others professionally involved in the sound recording and music video industries.

 CIMA's mandate is to develop and advocate policies and services that serve to support a strong and economically stable Canadian independent music and sound recording industry, ensuring the long-term development of the sector and to raise the profile of Canadian independent music both in Canada and around the world.

 CIMA continues to take a leadership role in improving the economic viability and well-being of the independent music and sound recording sector in important areas such as cultural industry policies and programs; intellectual property and copyright law; tax laws and tariffs; international export and trade development programs; and professional development.

 As the trade association for the English-speaking, Canadian independent music sector, our mission is to ensure a fair and balanced marketplace, and to help our members develop new artists and grow their businesses.

 Our efforts help secure both public and privately-sourced financial support for the Canadian independent music industry.

 We advocate on behalf of our members and the broader independent music industry (including recording companies and artists) to address emerging copyright, tax and regulatory issues.